nsrr/nfs-documentation/pages/README.md

 > The National Sleep Research Resource was supported by the U.S. National Institutes of Health, National Heart Lung and Blood Institute (R24 HL114473, 75N92019R002).

 ## Changelog

+*November 2025*

+- Sleep scores files removed at the request of the data contributor

 *July 2024*